Torteous44/DSAproject/README.md

 3. Multiple levels of increasing difficulty.
 4. Scoring system based on path length and terrain modifications.
 5. Persistent high scores with a reset option.
-6. Intro screen, instructions, and a visually appealing menu.
+6. Intro screen, instructions, and menu.

 ---